 Remington Center Partners with Marquette Law School, Wisconsin Attorney General, and State Bar of Wisconsin to form Criminal Justice Study Commission.

-Along with the Wisconsin Department of Justice, Marquette University Law School, and the State Bar of Wisconsin, the UW Law School's Frank J. Remington Center co-sponsors the Wisconsin Criminal Justice Study Commission (WCJSC).
-The Commission consists of well-respected criminal justice professionals from throughout the system, including police, defense attorneys, prosecutors, academics, and victim's advocates, along with community leaders from outside the system.
-The Commission's purpose is to help the criminal justice system accomplish its fundamental mission of convicting the guilty, and not the innocent.
-For more information on the Commission, visit its website at http://www.wcjsc.org, or contact the Commission's staff attorney, Byron Lichstein, at firstname.lastname@example.org or 608-265-2741.
+In 2005, along with the Wisconsin Department of Justice, Marquette University Law School, and the State Bar of Wisconsin, the UW Law School's Frank J. Remington Center co-sponsored the Wisconsin Criminal Justice Study Commission (WCJSC).
+The Commission consisted of well-respected criminal justice professionals from throughout the system, including police, defense attorneys, prosecutors, academics, and victim's advocates, along with community leaders from outside the system.
+The Commission's purpose was to help the criminal justice system accomplish its fundamental mission of convicting the guilty, and not the innocent.
+Learn more

 Avery Task Force Legislation